alanahanson/get-git/README.md

 # get_git
-Get user information from Github and Bitbucket profiles
+Get merged user information from Github and Bitbucket profiles

-## TO RUN
+## To run the app

+Prerequisites:
-have docker installed
+- have Docker installed
+- export relevant env variables to your environment (GH_API_TOKEN, PYTHONPATH)

-run the runner in your terminal (./runner)
+Run the runner file in your terminal with `./runner`

-## TO RUN TESTS
+Go to `http://localhost:4000/user?github=kennethreitz&bitbucket=mailchimp` for a JSON response

-install pip, install pytest, run tests
+## To run tests

-GH
-The user profile should include following information (when avaialble): total number of public repos (seperate by original repos vs forked repos)
+- `Pip install pytest`
-- GET /users/:username/repos
+- `pytest tests/`
-total watcher/follower count
-total number of stars recieved total number of stars given
-  - GET /users/:username/starred (array)
-total number of open issues
-total number of commits to their repos (not forks) total size of their accounts a list/count of langagues used a list/count of repo topics

-BB
-The user profile should include following information (when avaialble): total number of public repos (seperate by original repos vs forked repos) total watcher/follower count total number of stars recieved total number of stars given total number of open issues total number of commits to their repos (not forks) total size of their accounts a list/count of langagues used a list/count of repo topics